 Dahlias—especially young plants—do not need a ton of water in order to thrive.
 In fact, over-watering the plant can actually pose more of a potential issue, as excessive water can cause them to rot.
 Because the roots of the dahlia are close to the surface of the soil, typical summer rainfall can usually suffice.
 If you get less than 1 inch of rain in seven days (or are dealing with especially hot temperatures), plan to supplement with additional watering.
 However, with dahlias, it's important to never let the soil dry out—because they're not deep-rooted, a dry top layer of soil equals a dry plant.

 Temperature and Humidity

 Timing is especially important when it comes to planting and growing dahlias, as they'll struggle to establish in cold soil.
 Wait until your final spring frost has passed and the ground temperatures have reached around 60 degrees Fahrenheit (you can get your tubers started indoors ahead of time if you'd like).

 Additionally, dahlias like humidity when being stored as tubers, but require no additional humidity in their environment when growing throughout the spring and summer outdoors.

 Dahlias benefit greatly from being treated with fertilizer—the more food they get, the larger roots they will grow, and subsequently the bigger (and more numerous) their flowers will be.
-Whatever type of fertilizer you choose, look for one with a low nitrogen ratio, and don't fertilize after August.
+Whatever type of fertilizer you choose, look for one with a low nitrogen ratio, and don't fertilize the plants after August.
 You are going to be digging and storing the tubers soon and you want them ready to go dormant.

-Are Dahlias Toxic
+Are Dahlias Toxic?